salrashid123/tls_ak/README.md

 ## TPM based TLS using Attested Keys

-Sample demonstrating `TLS` where the private key on the server is bound to its TPM after its attested though [TPM Remote Attestation](https://tpm2-software.github.io/tpm2-tss/getting-started/2019/12/18/Remote-Attestation.html).
+`TLS` where the private key on the server is bound to its `Trusted Platform Module (TPM)` after the keys are attested though [TPM Remote Attestation](https://tpm2-software.github.io/tpm2-tss/getting-started/2019/12/18/Remote-Attestation.html).

 This ensures the client is connecting to the remote host where the TPM resides